zbm-dev/zfsbootmenu/contrib/README.md

   `generate-zbm` to construct a configuration file for syslinux.
 This provides an extension to basic functionality that was originally built into `generate-zbm` itself.

-- `xhci-teardown.sh` - ZFSBootMenu relies on `kexec` to launch kernels within boot environments.
-Some hardware, including certain XHCI USB controllers, cannot be properly re-initialized after `kexec` jumps into the new kernel.
-This teardown hook unbinds all detected XHCI controllers from the ZFSBootMenu kernel before jumping into the new kernel, allowing devices to be properly initialized.

 - `zbm-sign.pl` - A Perl script, suitable for use as a generate-zbm post-run hook, that will sign ZFSBootMenu EFI images for use with Secure Boot.